 Ultimately, the therapy process is particular to the moment in which it is occurring and each moment is particular to the two of us and the process that we are co-creating as we go.
 Therefore, the process does not lend itself easily to written description.
 The best way to see how I work is to come in for session or two.
 Then we can discuss what you are wanting, how I usually work, and explore which method and style can be our collaborative process.

 The most important part of the training for any accomplished psychotherapist is to have been in one's own therapy and to have made significant improvement in those areas of woundedness, distortion and conflict that have been impediments in the therapist's life.
 No matter how good the graduate program, book-learning, clinical training and years of experience, without this piece, no psychotherapist is fully prepared to help others.
-All of his or her un-analyzed blockages become your blockages too.
+The therapist's un-analyzed blockages become the client's blockages.

-Dr. Seropian has worked in her own personal therapy, more than once, both individually and in group therapy, and continues to go into therapy at regular junctures in her life.
-She encourages you to inquire about it with her and with any other therapist you are considering seeing.
-Your provider should be happy to share with you the importance of this part of their training and preparation to work with you, and perhaps share a couple of things they gained from their own therapy work.
+I have worked in my personal therapy both individually and in group therapy throughout my career.
+I continue to go into therapy at regular intervals.
+I encourage you to inquire about it with me and with any other therapist you are considering seeing.
+Your provider should be happy to share with you the importance of this part of their training and preparation for the work, and perhaps share a couple of things they gained from their own therapy work.
 If they aren't, or if they bristle at such questions, let that be food for thought for you in your decision.

 If you're ready to get started, call.
 Here's the number: 704-776-6438.

 Please click the CV tab next and learn about my education, training, and credentials.
 Thanks!